 Thermal Batteries in Unexpected Locations

 When walking along a driveway, or a backyard pool patio, or even a backyard deck, it is often very clear how much energy the sun puts out.
-Paver, brick, or stone, and even wooden patio temperatures often exceed 150 degrees Fahrenheit (enough to burn skin within seconds) simply due to exposure from the sun.
+Paver, brick, or stone, and even wooden patio temperatures often exceed 150 degrees Fahrenheit (enough to burn skin within seconds) simply due to exposure to the sun.
 This can occur even on relatively cool days.
 On hot days, paver temperatures are known to exceed 180 degrees Fahrenheit (enough to burn skin on immediate contact).
 With these types of temperatures, beautifully designed spaces can not only become uncomfortable, but even dangerous.
 In cooler climates, pool temperatures can remain low, leaving patrons cold in the water, but with burning feet upon exiting the pool.
-Fortunately, there is a solution that capitalizes on the thermal energy stored in these hardscape and other sun exposed surfaces.
+Fortunately, there is a solution that capitalizes on the thermal energy stored in these hardscapes and other sun-exposed surfaces.

 Stone, bricks, and paver surfaces are capable of holding significant thermal energy from the sun, and extracting that energy will not only cool the surface down, but it will allow for the use of that energy elsewhere.
 This is what invisible solar pool heating is capable of.
-In other words, surfaces are used as thermal batteries, in which below ground solar collectors can pull that energy out and use it elsewhere.
+In other words, surfaces are used as thermal batteries, in which below-ground solar collectors can pull that energy out and use it elsewhere.

 How does it work?

 A below ground solar pool heater is a hydronic system.
 By circulating fluid (glycol and water mix) through panels located under the paver surface, the fluid is heated up, passed through a heat exchanger, and the heat is transferred to the pool, spa, or domestic hot water.
 This will in turn cool patio temperatures to comfortable and safe levels.
-Modular hydronic systems are capable of very efficient heat transfer, and therefore can very effectively capture the thermal energy stored in paver, stone, brick or deck surfaces.
+Modular hydronic systems are capable of very efficient heat transfer, and therefore can very effectively capture the thermal energy stored in paver, stone, brick, or deck surfaces.